a2ush/kubebuilder-events-controller/README.md

 $ make docker-build docker-push IMG=<registry>/<project-name>:tag
 $ make deploy IMG=<registry>/<project-name>:tag
 ```
+You need to add `arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy` to node IAM role when you don't use IRSA.

-If you want to use IRSA, you should perform the following command.
+If you want to use IRSA, you can perform the following command.
 ```
 $ git clone https://github.com/a2ush/kubebuilder-events-controller.git
 $ cd kubebuilder-events-controller